 Legal Defenses in Incest Cases

-Insufficient evidence is the most common and perhaps most successful defense in any legal case.
+As in any criminal case, insufficient evidence may result in dismissal or acquittal.
 Without sufficient evidence to convict a defendant, a jury or judge may find the suspect not guilty.
 Or a case could be thrown out.

-False testimony or contradictory testimony also can weaken an incest case.
-A lack of strong testimony might lead to a not-guilty verdict or even to a case being dismissed.
+False testimony or contradictory testimony can also weaken an incest case.
+A lack of strong testimony might lead to a not-guilty verdict or even a dismissal.

 Legal Representation and Court Proceedings in Incest Cases

 Considering the legal complexities, someone accused of incest should seek good legal representation in order to develop a legal strategy and carry out a solid legal defense.
-Without a proper legal defense, a defendant risks being convicted and perhaps faces a life behind bars.
+In some jurisdictions, incest offenses can carry significant prison sentences, particularly when aggravating factors are present.